Daniel L. Davis: Early life and education

-Davis was raised in Dallas, Texas, and enlisted in the Army in 1985.
+Davis was raised in Dallas, Texas, and enlisted in the United States Army in 1985.
 He briefly left military service to complete his bachelor's degree from Texas Tech University, then was commissioned a second lieutenant through the Reserve Officer Training Corps program.
 He later received a master's degree in international relations from Troy University.

 Career

 Military service

-Davis served in Germany and Iraq, earning the Bronze Star during Operation Desert Storm.
+Davis served in Germany and Iraq, earning the Bronze Star during Operation Desert Storm in 1991.
 Later, Davis left the Army to work in the private sector, while continuing to serve in the United States Army Reserve.
 In 2002, after the September 11 attacks, Davis returned to active duty.
 He was initially posted to the Pentagon.
-During a second deployment to Afghanistan, Davis was decorated with a second Bronze Star.
-He retired at the rank of lieutenant colonel.
+He deployed to Afghanistan twice, in 2005 and 2011, and to Iraq in 2009.
+During the second deployment to Afghanistan, Davis was decorated with a second Bronze Star.
+He retired at the rank of lieutenant colonel on 1 August 2015.

 Whistleblower

 Davis was disturbed by what he felt was a program of official deception being presented to the public on the success of the War in Afghanistan.
 In 2012, after returning to the United States, he sent a report on his observations to the Department of Defense Office of Inspector General.
-Unclassified versions of the report were copied to several members of the United States Congress and the New York Times.
+Unclassified versions of the report were copied to several members of the United States Congress and The New York Times.

 Davis also wrote an article, "Truth, Lies, and Afghanistan: How Military Leaders Have Let Us Down”, published by Armed Forces Journal in February 2012.
-The article drew praise from several U.S. lawmakers and received national press coverage, including by the New York Times, Time, and NPR.
+The article drew praise from several U.S. lawmakers and received national press coverage, including by The New York Times, Time, and NPR.

 Later career

 In 2020, Davis published the book, Eleventh Hour in 2020 America: How America's Foreign Policy Got Jacked Up – and How the Next Administration Can Fix It.

 In 2025, Davis was selected by Director of National Intelligence Tulsi Gabbard for appointment as deputy director for mission integration.
-Gabbard withdrew the selection prior to Davis' appointment after news of its pendency leaked, prompting criticism from hawkish elements within the Republican Party.
+Gabbard withdrew her selection after criticism from hawkish Republican lawmakers due to Davis criticism of Israel.

 As of 2025, he is a Senior Fellow at the Defense Priorities Foundation.
 He also hosts the Daniel Davis Deep Dive podcast, analyzing war, national security, and politics.